 Additionally, the Senior Bowl will also be big for Collins.
 It’ll allow him a chance to showcase his physicality and size advantage in one-on-one situations.
 Having said all this, if Collins doesn’t test well and doesn’t show out in Mobile, he’ll be relegated to Day 3.

 Collins has a chance to force his way into Round 3 with a stellar offseason.
 Barring that, Round 4 to Round 6 is a safe, flexible range for him, especially with all the receiver talent on the board this year.

-On Day 3, there are plenty of teams who could be in the market for Collins.
+On Day 3 of the NFL Draft, there are plenty of teams who could be in the market for Nico Collins.
 Right away, he can serve as a high-upside, big-bodied receiver.
 He can also be a spark plug in certain situations.
 Teams with thin receiving cores, like the Giants, Texans, Jets, Browns, and Eagles could be good places for Collins to earn opportunities.
 Going even further, teams in need of more size could also benefit from adding Collins.

 Collins isn’t yet a complete receiver, but at the NFL Combine, he can convince teams that he has the tools to reach that point.
 Until then, he still has the necessary physical qualities to play in a niche role that highlights his big-play ability.
 And perhaps, with better quarterback play in the NFL, more meaningful opportunities will come his way, ready for him to take advantage.